 Our high schools offer a range of educational options for students to pursue, including Advanced Placement and International Baccalaureate choices as well as Career Technical Education offerings.

 AP courses help students acquire the skills and habits needed to be successful in college.
 AP courses improve writing skills, sharpen problem-solving abilities and develop time management skills, discipline and study habits.
+Mountain View and Summit both offer the AP Scholars program, including the AP International Diploma.

 Bend Senior High School is an authorized International Baccalaureate (IB) World School that offers the rigorous IB Diploma Programme.
 This is a district-wide program that all Bend-La Pine Schools students may complete.

 Bend Senior, La Pine, Mountain View and Summit high schools offer Career Technical Education options in a variety of subjects.
 In these courses, students learn content and develop skills while earning high school credits in industries that offer graduates high wage, high demand job options.
-In 2015-16, 2,298 students enrolled in CTE courses in our high schools.

 CTE offerings vary by school and include: